Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 The cause of varicoceles is not known.
 A varicocele may occur if the valves in your scrotal veins do not work properly.
 Valves open and close to keep the blood flowing in one direction.
 When the valves do not work properly, blood backs up and causes the veins to swell and become large.

 What are the signs and symptoms of a varicocele?

-- Presence of a mass or swelling on the scrotum that feels like a bag of worms.
+- A lump or swelling in the scrotum that feels like a bag of worms

 How is a varicocele diagnosed?